-As we can see, health plans, business associates, and other entities have either leveled out and/or decreased in the number of data breaches they have witnessed over the past nearly 10 years.
-On the other hand, healthcare providers have still seen a large uptick that doesnt look to be slowing down since 2009.
+As we can see, health plans, business associates, and other entities have either leveled out and/or decreased in the number of data breaches they have witnessed over the past nearly ten years.
+On the other hand, healthcare providers have still seen a large uptick that doesn’t look to be slowing down since 2009.
 For this number of breaches to start declining, there needs to be a larger focus on HIPAA compliance in the future for all healthcare organizations.

-With 78% of U.S healthcare providers having had experienced a successful email-related cyberattack, we can see that it is imperative for healthcare providers to maintain consistent employee education and awareness training to combat these cyberattacks.
+With 78 percent of U.S healthcare providers having had experienced a successful email-related cyberattack, we can see that it is imperative for healthcare providers to maintain consistent employee education and awareness training to combat these cyberattacks.
 Healthcare providers need to stop simply checking the boxes of HIPAA compliance and take it one step further in developing a comprehensive approach to security and privacy awareness to educating users on how to spot a phishing attack.